Lost or Stolen Passports Abroad

 Other complicating factors, such as multiple lost/stolen passports or borrowing money from the State Department to fund your trip home, may cause you to receive a limited passport.
 If you received a limited passport because of multiple lost/stolen passports or an outstanding loan, you will need to resolve those issues with the State Department before you can be issued a new passport.

 Are Fees Charged to Replace Lost/Stolen Passports Abroad?

 The normal passport fees are collected from applicants for replacement passports.
-Applicants unable to pay the fee will be asked to provide names of persons they feel would be able to assist them financially if there is sufficient time.
-See our information about Financial Assistance to U.S. citizens abroad and Sending Money Overseas to U.S. Citizen in an Emergency.
+Applicants unable to pay the fee will be asked to provide names of persons they feel would be able to assist them financially.
+See our information about Financial Assistance to U.S. citizens Abroad and Sending Money Overseas to U.S. Citizen in an Emergency.

 - the applicant is the victim of a serious crime; or

 - the applicant is a victim of a disaster;